Open-source software movement

-The open-source-software movement is a movement that supports the use of open-source licenses for some or all software, as part of the broader notion of open collaboration.
-The open-source movement was started to spread the concept/idea of open-source software.
+The open-source software movement is a social movement that supports the use of open-source licenses for some or all software, as part of the broader notion of open collaboration.
+The movement emerged to promote the development and adoption of open-source software.

-Programmers who support the open-source-movement philosophy contribute to the open-source community by voluntarily writing and exchanging programming code for software development.
-The term "open source" requires that no one can discriminate against a group in not sharing the edited code or hinder others from editing their already-edited work.
-This approach to software development allows anyone to obtain and modify open-source code.
-These modifications are distributed back to the developers within the open-source community of people who are working with the software.
-In this way, the identities of all individuals participating in code modification are disclosed and the transformation of the code is documented over time.
-This method makes it difficult to establish ownership of a particular bit of code but is in keeping with the open-source-movement philosophy.
-These goals promote the production of high-quality programs as well as working cooperatively with other similarly-minded people to improve open-source technology.
+Programmers participating in the open-source movement contribute to software development through voluntary collaboration and code sharing.
+Open-source licenses typically require that source code be made available without restrictions on modification or redistribution, and prohibit discrimination against individuals or groups.
+Under this development model, anyone can obtain, modify, and redistribute open-source code.
+Modifications are typically shared with the broader community, creating a collaborative development process where contributions are tracked and attributed.
+This collaborative approach differs from proprietary software development models in its emphasis on transparency and community participation.

 Brief history

-The label "open source" was created and adopted by a group of people in the free software movement at a strategy session held at Palo Alto, California, in reaction to Netscape's January 1998 announcement of a source-code release for Navigator.
+The label open source was created and adopted by a group of people in the free software movement at a strategy session held at Palo Alto, California, in reaction to Netscape's January 1998 announcement of a source-code release for Navigator.
 One of the reasons behind using the term was that "the advantage of using the term open source is that the business world usually tries to keep free technologies from being installed."
 Those people who adopted the term used the opportunity before the release of Navigator's source code to free themselves of the ideological and confrontational connotations of the term "free software".
 Later in February 1998, Bruce Perens and Eric S. Raymond founded an organization called Open Source Initiative (OSI) "as an educational, advocacy, and stewardship organization at a cusp moment in the history of that culture."